anz-bank/sysl/docs/website/content/docs/installation.md

 ## Prerequisites

 - [Go 1.13](https://golang.org/doc/install)
-- There're extra prerequisites for several subcommands like `sysl sd`(sequence diagram generation):
+- There are extra prerequisites for several subcommands like `sysl sd`(sequence diagram generation):
 	- Sysl depends upon [PlantUML](http://plantuml.com/) for diagram generation.
 Some of the automated tests require a PlantUML dependency.
 Provide PlantUML access either via local installation or URL to remote service.
 Warning, for sensitive data the public service at www.plantuml.com is not suitable.
 You can use one of the following options to set up your environment:
 		- execute `SYSL_PLANTUML=http://www.plantuml.com/plantuml`
 		- add `export SYSL_PLANTUML=http://www.plantuml.com/plantuml` to your `.bashrc`